docker-mailserver/docker-mailserver/ENVIRONMENT.md

 ## Variables

+1. Values in **bold** are the default values.
-1. If an option doesn't work as documented here, check if you are running the latest image!
+2. If an option doesn't work as documented here, check if you are running the latest image.
+The current `master` branch corresponds to the image `mailserver/docker-mailserver:edge`.
-2. Values in **bold** are the default values.
-3. Since `docker-mailserver v7.1.0`, comparisons for environment variables are executed differently.
-If you previously used `VARIABLE=''` as the `empty` value, **update** to now use `VARIABLE=`.

 ### Assignments